RTUCC: Revision History

 - Full implementation of iterative solution methods.
 Robust approach for web application.
 New module with shared psychrometric routines and ADP/BPF functionality.

 - Implemented commercial module in the calculator.
 Applied this for a dynamic regression of detailed user data and ADP/BPF demo page.

-comparisons) and promotion of general controls to the specific control
+comparisons) and promotion of general features to the

 groups (standard and candidate):